unitn-software-engineering/01-Javascript/Express/README.md

 ### Exercises
 1. Finish implementing the Products API backend
 2. Implement the web API for managing student registrations as specified here: https://www.studytonight.com/rest-web-service/designing-the-rest-api

-### Challenge
-Create the Zlatan service, replicating the functionality of the Chuck Norris Internet Database, and using Google Spreadsheet as you database.
-Tip: You can use the link a downloaded CSV file (File -> Download as -> Comma Separated Values) and transform it to json.

 ## References and further reading